loganmarchione/loganmarchione.com/content/posts/2022/10p2/index.md

 # Conclusion

 I've been using Renovate for about a week now and really like it.
-It's obviously a much smoother experience running on GitHub than self-hosted, but it's enough really make a difference in my workflow already.
+It's obviously a much smoother experience running on GitHub than self-hosted, but it's enough to really make a difference in my workflow already.

 Also, I highly recommend checking out these article for more tips on getting Renovate setup: